What is a telegraphic transfer (TT) and how it works?

 The telegraphic transfer fees via Airwallex are clearly more cost-effective than even Singapore’s top banks.
 It also highlights that a telegraphic transfer isn’t the only way to transact with your overseas clients.

-Airwallex lets you transfer funds like a local because you can access bank-beating FX rates at any time.
+Airwallex lets you transfer money internationally like a local because you can access bank-beating FX rates at any time.
 What’s more, you can simplify your payments to multiple vendors and suppliers by using the “batch transfers” feature to send them all at one go, with a specified amount for each transfer too.

 How long does a TT transfer take: Timeframe and urgency